-- Apply login security configures the new database to be login secure.
+Apply login security configures the new database to be login secure.
 You can then select the Open security window upon creation check box if you want to add user accounts as part of the database creation process.
-Note that you cannot automatically remove security from a database once it has been enabled.
-However, you can create a new non-secure database and use the Import from existing database check box to automatically import all of the data from the secure database to the non-secure one. - Import from existing database imports entire projects and other data from an existing database, after the new database is created.
+Note that you cannot automatically remove security from a data base once it has been enabled.
+However, you can create a new non-secure database and use the Import from existing database check box to automatically import all of the data from the secure database to the non-secure one.